bbc/genie-starter-pack/README.md

 A skeleton set-up has been included in this starter pack.
 To install, run `npm install` in the command line.
 This will pull in the Genie framework.

 The game sequence can then be configured by editing: `src/main.js`.
-Require in the desired screens and order them in the `transitions` JSON object.
+Inside `main.js`, Import the desired screens and order them in the `transitions` Array.
 The `nextScreenName` method returns a string to indicate the name of the next screen to transition to.
 As this is a function, conditional logic can be included here to move to a different screen depending on the game state (e.g. a "win" screen or a "fail" screen).

 New screens (including the gameplay component) should be created in the `components` folder.